 5. Adding string-shaped materials to the product

 In this method, string-like materials that are almost similar in appearance to Crocus sativus are added to a small amount of original saffron.
-Counterfeit herbal ingredients added to the spice usually include marigold, turmeric, poppy, rubia tinctorum, corn, carthame, straw, safflower, cloves, and wheat root.
+Counterfeit herbal ingredients added to the spice usually include marigold, turmeric, poppy, grenade, rubia tinctorum, corn, carthame, straw, safflower, cloves, and wheat root.

 - Original spice has a bitter taste and sweet aroma.
-Having any other taste, like sweetness or saltiness indicates impurity.
+Having any other taste, like sweetness or saltiness indicates the impurity.

 - Use a straw paper.
 Put some Crocus sativus on straw paper and fold it, then gently press the paper.
 If you see a greasy effect on the paper after opening it, your purchase is counterfeit.